matuzo/HTMHell/hell/adventcalendar/2025/35/index.md

 > You can play with a live example at [this CodePen](https://codepen.io/wes_goulet/pen/emJjqKj).

-BTW, I just noticed that Chrome and Firefox say "Please" but Safari doesn't :smile:
+BTW, I just noticed that Chrome and Firefox say "Please" but Safari doesn't 😃

 ## Styling

-You can't style it yourself, so if that's important to you then maybe you need to reach for a library or write your own error UI.
+You can't style the error popup, so if that's important to you then maybe you need to write your own error UI.
 A lot of times I don't mind leaning on browser UI when it's available (ie: most of the time I don't need my error messages in my website's overall brand/styling).
 Also, I think a lot of users have seen the browser's error UI before (from other sites that use native form validation), so there is some familiarity there for the user.

 ## The Problem: Accessibility

-Here's the bad news.
-Native form validation isn't very accessible.
+Unfortunately, native form validation isn't very accessible.

-I kind of assumed it was accessible, because most of the time when I lean on the browser to do something it handles accessibility much better than any userland code I would write.
-But from reading [this post from Adrian Roselli](https://adrianroselli.com/2019/02/avoid-default-field-validation.html) (an a11y expert), it seems it isn't the case.
+I had assumed it was accessible, because most of the time when I lean on the browser to do something it handles accessibility much better than any userland code I would write.
+But after reading [this excellent post from Adrian Roselli](https://adrianroselli.com/2019/02/avoid-default-field-validation.html) (an a11y expert), I learned my assumption was wrong.

 Adrian's post lists some bugs opened against browsers to fix a11y issues.
 Some are marked as fixed, some are not.
 Here's hoping browser makers continue to improve the accessibility of native form validation.